gdh1995/vimium-c/PRIVACY-POLICY.md

 There will be no syncing activity to your Chrome account, unless you enable the hidden setting item "vimSync" manually.

-Your search history on `Vomnibar` and `Link Hints` modes will be cleaned immediately after it's used.
+Your search history in `Vomnibar` and `Link Hints` modes will be cleaned immediately after it's used.

 While Vimium++ supports both settings syncing (uploading) and exporting,
     your search keywords on `Find` mode won't be included,